openwallet-foundation/digital-wallet-and-agent-overviews-sig/README.md

 This SIG was accepted by the TAC on [September 20, 2023](../meetings/2023/2023-09-20.md).
 See [Digital Wallet and Agent Overviews SIG Proposal](https://github.com/openwallet-foundation/tac/issues/56) for more details.

 There is a strong connection with the [credential format comparison SIG](https://github.com/openwallet-foundation/credential-format-comparison-sig).
-The credential formats are incorporated as separate characterics (columns) in the overview, forming the basis of the technology stack.
+The credential formats are incorporated as separate characteristics (columns) in the overview, forming the basis of the technology stack.

 We foresee that the safe wallet SIG provided us with new characteristics in the category of 'Security'.

+## Dependencies

+Each wallet and agent is capable to link to relevant dependencies like frameworks or libraries that are relevant.
+The linking will support the overview of the technology stack of the wallet or agent.
+We encourage developers to only link to relevant dependencies that are specific for the wallet or agent to avoid a long list of dependencies.

+The dependencies will be add as a new object in the `dependencies` folder and then linked by the unique `name` attribute in each wallet or agent object.